secretstartups/handbook/content/handbook/company/culture/_index.md

 ![GitLab collaboration illustration](/images/all-remote/gitlab-collaboration-illustration.jpg)
 {.mx-auto style="max-width: 50%;"}

-It’s an exciting time to be part of GitLab.
+It's an exciting time to be part of GitLab.
 We're a fast-growing, all-remote team, and we're looking for people to join us around the world.
 Here's a look at what you can expect from our culture and [all-remote environment]({{< ref "./all-remote/guide" >}}).

 ### Everyone can contribute